-We assume, per Tor's threat model, that the adversary sits between some fraction of the Tor clients and the Internet, controlling some guards or ISPs, and listening for dropmark events.
-The question that the adversary cares about when they observe a dropmark is ``\textit{Did I send the dropmark?}'' We consider this question to define the reliability of the traffic confirmation attack.
-We can compute it using the \textit{Bayesian detection rate} relative to how much bandwidth the adversary controls at the exit position.
-We can calculate the Bayesian detection rate using Bayes' Theorem:

-Let $D$ be a random variable that denotes the observation of a dropmark over the circuit ($\neg D$ otherwise).
+We assume, per the Dropmark's threat model, that the adversary sits between some fraction of the clients and the Internet, controlling some guards or ISPs, and listening for Dropmark events.
+The challenge for the adversary conducting a traffic confirmation attack is to reliably distinguish whether or not an observed Dropmark signal was sent by it.
+We can compute the reliability using the \textit{Bayesian detection rate} relative to how much bandwidth the adversary controls at the exit position.
+We can calculate the Bayesian detection rate using Bayes' Theorem: Let $D$ be a random variable that denotes the observation of a Dropmark over the circuit ($\neg D$ otherwise).
 Let $F$ be a random variable that denotes the fraction of exit bandwidth the adversary controls ($\neg F$ the fraction not controlled).
-We are interested in $P(F|D)$, that is, the probability that the observed dropmark signal actually comes from the adversary:
+We are interested in $P(F|D)$, that is, the probability that the observed Dropmark signal actually comes from the adversary:

-From our Dropmark empirical results in Table~\ref{table:dropmark} and from the empirical results of the dropmark defense obtained with Shadow, we can compute $P(F|D)$ relative to $F$.
+From our Dropmark empirical results in Table~\ref{table:dropmark} and from the empirical results of the Dropmark defense obtained with Shadow, we can compute $P(F|D)$ relative to $F$.
 Indeed, $P(D|F)=TPos=0.999972$ and $P(D|\neg F)=FPos=0.007713$.
 Using the defense, $P(D|\neg F)$ rises to $0.999975$.
-Figure~\ref{fig:dropmark_bayes} gives the overall picture and highlights the base rate fallacy: with a low compromised fraction of exit bandwidth (say 1\%), the probability that an observed dropmark actually does come from the adversary would be $0.567$.
-However, the dropmark attack's FPR is low, making the attack's reliability rise as the compromised exit fraction increases.
-Several facts make these results concerning: 1) The Tor network experienced several times in its recent history a significant fraction ($> 20\%$) of the total exit bandwidth being controlled by a malicious operator~\cite{nusenu-report} and 2) several exit families hold a large fraction of the total exit bandwidth~\cite{nusenu-ornetstats}.
-Independently of their trustworthiness, being in a position that allows reliable dropmark-based deanonymization at scale might be undesired until the problem is solved.
+Figure~\ref{fig:dropmark_bayes} gives the overall picture and highlights the impact of the \emph{undefended} Dropmark's low FPR: the attack's reliability rises as the compromised exit fraction increases.
+Several facts make these results concerning: 1) In its recent history, the Tor network has several times experienced a malicious operator controlling a significant fraction ($> 20\%$) of the total exit bandwidth~\cite{nusenu-report}, and 2) several exit families hold a large fraction of the total exit bandwidth~\cite{nusenu-ornetstats}.
+Independent of their trustworthiness, being in a position that allows reliable Dropmark-based deanonymization at scale might be undesired until the problem is solved.

-The positive news, however, is that the defense is efficient in breaking the dropmark's reliability, as the adversary needs a Bayesian detection rate close to 1 for the attack to be usable at scale, which cannot be achieved unless they control all of the exit bandwidth.